Top Gear: Middle East Special: Planning and filming

-Experiments were made on bulletproofing the car doors.
 During the trip the cars were decorated in a Bedouin-style, with survival equipment, and one car with bull bars and a large hookah.
 Hammond's car was transformed to give the appearance of a nomadic tent; additionally, Clarkson and May pranked him by fitting his car with a car stereo that played songs by Genesis (a band Hammond doesn't like) non-stop.
 May's BMW was camouflaged using inspiration from the Afrika Corps, and Clarkson's Mazda received a Technicolour Dreamcoat-style paint scheme.
+Assuming they were unnoticed, they stopped in a Damascene hotel; only to be greeted with a banner saying "Welcome Top Gear".

 During a NASCAR-style rally race at a Roman circus, the Gladiator soundtrack is played along with music from Ben-Hur.
 Clarkson narrates the words "Peace on Earth, and Goodwill to all men" from the Annunciation to the shepherds as the team are seen passing the West Bank barrier.

 The episode ends with the presenters finding a miniature version of The Stig, complete with racing overalls and helmet.
 The presenters' gifts are a gold-relief medallion, a shampoo bottle called "Frankincense" and a Nintendo DSi XL in lieu of myrrh.